-In fact, we are so used to living with it that many of us are unaware of how much stress we are under, and what it’s doing to our mental and physical health.
-It’s just become an accepted part of our lives.
+In fact, we’re so used to dealing with stress that many of us are unaware of how much stress we are under, and what it’s doing to our mental and physical health.
+It’s just become a part of our lives.

 Unchecked stress can wreak havoc on the body, and in chronic cases, it can lead to adrenal fatigue, heart disease, weight gain, diabetes, mental and digestive disorders and many other illnesses.
 This happens because chronic stress changes our hormones, which can cause and increase in inflammation in the body.

 Quick fixes to stress exasperate the problem.
 When under stress, many of us reach for coffee or high sugar foods to keep going and alcohol or other drugs in order to quickly relax.

 The problem with this is when we are stressed, the digestive system shuts down so we are not assimilating any nutrients from our food.
 Adding toxic substances to this makes the body have to work harder and can lead to fatigue and other problems.

 In this post I’ll talk about the different options we have open to us when dealing with stress.

 Cortisol and stress: The science

 Cortisol is a hormone produced by the adrenal glands.
 It’s released in response to feeling afraid or stressed.
 For our ancestors, this was important in a ‘fight or flight’ situation when the cortisol would be used as we either fought or ran for our lives.